ZarTek-Creole/RarFS-Automator/readme.md

 ## 🎗 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the MIT License.
+For more details, refer to the [LICENSE](https://github.com/ZarTek-Creole/install_rarfs/LICENSE) file.

 ---

 ## 🔗 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+- Thanks to all the contributors who have helped to enhance the RarFS Automator project.

 [**Return**](#-overview)